Extracurricular activities that will develop your IT skills

 You may find that some of the extracurricular activities discussed in this article are paused as a result of the pandemic.
 Many, however, are accessible online or have been changed to function online (including, for example, some hackathons).
 So, do get involved in those activities you are able to.

 1. Join a tech community

 Tech communities are about meeting other people interested in technology, either online or in person, to share knowledge – usually to do with software development.
 And where better to learn the skills of a developer than through people who have experience and want to share it?

-Examples of tech communities you could join include GitHub (a website for storing your projects and connecting with likeminded individuals), Stack Overflow (a forum for programmers) and you could attend hackathons (events where people come together at a venue to solve technology problems, often in teams.
+Examples of tech communities you could join include GitHub (a website for storing your projects and connecting with likeminded individuals), Stack Overflow (a forum for programmers).
+You could also attend hackathons, events where people come together to solve technology problems, often in teams.
 These are typically held in-person at a specific venue, but there are many online hackathons emerging.

 Many of these groups are actively welcoming to newcomers so don’t be shy about giving something a go.
 Joining a tech community can give you new knowledge and skills, help you brush up your ability to network and give you confidence at communicating and sharing your ideas.